ruhui0806/dev-academy-2023-exercise/README.md

     git clone https://github.com/ruhui0806/dev-academy-2023-exercise.git

-## Clone the backend:

-To clone the backend, go to the repository and run the following commands:

-    cd dev-academy-2023-exercise/server
-    npm install

-## Clone the frontend:

-To clone the frontend, go to the repository and run the following commands:
+To install the backend and frontend, go to the server folder and client folder, and run the following command:

-    cd dev-academy-2023-exercise/client
     npm install

 # Database configuration